CMonnin/kaggle_bird_classifier/README.md

    ```bash
    pip install -r requirements.txt
    ```
+4. Download the data from [100-bird-species](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) (approx. 2 GB).
+Extract the data and store it in a directory kaggle_bird_classifier/kaggle/archive/

 ## Usage
 Please follow the notebook found here XXX to see how the model was trained, tested, and validated